 The good news, though, is that you shouldn’t expect much to go wrong.
 Use either the correct K-Cups or a reusable filter, keep your machine regularly cleaned and descaled, and you shouldn’t have any real problems with your Keurig.

 Single-serve machines are not for everyone.
 As we outlined above, you’ll create a substantial eco-footprint using so much plastic.
 The pods are not cheap either if you drink a lot of coffee.
-And there’s the taste which tends to polarize opinion.
+However, Keurig is a reputable brand that has satisfied many coffee lovers with its sing-serve coffee makers.
+Check out this list of top 10 Keurig coffee makers to find the best one for you.